Last editedApr 20235 min read

 How do merchant accounts work?

-After you’ve signed up for a merchant account, you can start using it to take payment by credit and debit card.
+After you’ve signed up for a merchant account, you can start using it to take payments by credit and debit card.
 Here’s a step-by-step guide to what you can expect:

-Processing payment – After payment has been accepted, the customer’s card details are sent from the card reader to the payment gateway, before they are forwarded onto the payment processor.
+Processing payment – After payment has been accepted, the customer’s card details are sent from the card reader to the payment gateway before they are forwarded to the payment processor.
 Then, the information is sent to the card network before it’s forwarded to the customer’s bank.
-Assuming sufficient funds are contained in the account, the transaction is authorized and a confirmation is sent back to the card reader.
+Assuming sufficient funds are contained in the account, the transaction is authorized, and a confirmation is sent back to the card reader.

 Receiving payment – This is where the merchant account comes in.
 The customer’s bank will deposit the funds here, where they’ll wait before being sent to your business bank account.
 There’s usually a downtime of around 24 hours to seven days (known as the “settlement period”).